 - Restrict abusive behaviors from your loved one (both physical and verbal)

-How to Detach From Someone with Borderline Personality Disorder
+How to Detach From Someone with BPD

-Still, even with boundaries, you may find your partner isn’t making improvements and continuing to weigh down on your life.
+Still, even with boundaries, you may find your partner isn’t making improvements and continues to weigh down on your life.
 While we’d never suggest abandoning someone with BPD, some people may find that’s all they can do.

 In such cases, it’s important to detach from someone with BPD with as much compassion as possible.
 If you leave on a negative note, your partner may resort to self-harm behavior or suicidal ideations.